TATHAGAT321/GOODS-TRADING-SYSTEM/README.md

 but I will integrate UI features in near future.
 Using seperate header(.h) and Implementationfile(.cpp) for each class of objects based on UML class diagram used during the project design and structuring.

+This project can run on gcc compiler by using the following commnad line on terminal

+g++ *.cpp -o outputfile
+./outputfile